19 Unusual London Tours: Quirky and Fun Options

 The creek is home to a range of biodiversity (making it perfect for nature enthusiasts and budding biologists).
 As the trust declares, “You don’t have to leave London to have a wild day out.”

 Keen to see London from a different angle and get an upper-body workout into your day?
-Why not book onto a tour of Regent’s Canal or Hampton’s Court by kayak?
+Why not book onto a kayak tour from Greenwich to Battersea (or vice versa)?

 This one is rather self-designed, but if you like tea, cakes and crustless sandwiches, why not go on your very own tour of some of London’s finer establishments?!